vincbeaulieu/Arduino-Delay-Management/README.md

     volatile unsigned long * previous_time = &PREVIOUS_TIMES.hello;

     // Set your delay
-    unsigned long delay = 1;
+    unsigned long delay = 100; // ms

-    // Execute if the delay is reached if(millis() >= *previous_time + delay){
+    // Execute if the delay has been reached if(millis() >= *previous_time + delay){

         // Place your code here